 Hard kombucha is the latest craze in fermented tea, with many people choosing it as a healthier alternative to beer and cider.
-With more flavours and brands of this boozy brew now on the market, it’s becoming more popular amongst the hip and health-conscious.
-But is hard kombucha good for you?

 What is hard kombucha?